 "You may remove your helm."

 A wave of familiarity rushed over her.
-That hair.
 You didn't forget a head of fire like that.

 Platinum gauntlets ran through short, bright crimson spikes and then fell, joining the rest of Ethan's body in a low respectful bow.
 "My Liege."
 A surprisingly deep voice came from his lips as he raised his head to the king.